 As an artist, you must be very light-handed when working with watercolors and graphite pencils.
 If you exert too much pressure, it will result in darker lines that are difficult to erase.
 Once you apply a layer of paint over the lines, it becomes more difficult to get rid of them.

 Drawing faint lines might seem difficult if you’re a watercolor artist who has just started.
-In that case, you can use a kneaded eraserOpens in a new tab. to dab and erase the lines little by little.
+In that case, you can use a kneaded eraser to dab and erase the lines little by little.
 Be careful with this, as dabbing too much might remove the pencil line entirely.

 As opposed to white erasers, kneaded ones don’t cause damage to your paper or leave dust.
-Even if you use the famous Magic Rub Eraser, your watercolor paperOpens in a new tab. is bound to have some graphite lines present.
+Even if you use the famous Magic Rub Eraser, your watercolor paper is bound to have some graphite lines present.

 Six – Erasable Color Pencils